shippinno/email/README.md

 #### `EmailAddress` object

-`EmailAddress` requires its value to be RFC compliant by default.
+`Tanigami\ValueObjects\Web\EmailAddress` requires its value to be RFC compliant by default.
 You can have it soft validate by setting the second attribute of the constructor to `true`.

 ```php
 new EmailAddress('email..@example.com') // => InvalidArgumentException